GlobalWebIndex/challenge-elm/README.md

 ## Introduction

 There are two models `Audience` and `AudeinceFodlder` defined each with its own API endpoint.
 You'll find all necessary data inside [/src/Data](/src/Data) folder.
-There are data in plain `JSON` format witch represts what API returns.
+There are data in plain `JSON` format which represents what API returns.
-Also you will find coresponding type definitions of each model.
+Also you will find particular type definitions of each model.
 Your job is to serialize this data to collection and build interactive browser.

 ## General Acceptance Criteria